IBM/build-custom-stt-model-with-diarization/README.md

 - Click on `Save Text to Cloud Object Storage` as the transcribed text file will be consumed in the [next code pattern of the series](https://github.com/IBM/use-advanced-nlp-and-tone-analyser-to-analyse-speaker-insights) to extract insights.

+>After clicking on `Save Text to Cloud Object Storage`, it will take some time.
+Check logs on terminal, if required.
+Once it is saved to your Cloud Object Storage you will get a notification as shown.

 ![](doc/source/images/transcribestep2.gif)

 - Similarly upload the `earnings-call-test-data.flac` which you will have downloaded in the [previous code pattern of the series](https://github.com/IBM/convert-video-to-audio).
 Verify the Language Speech-To-Text Model and Acoustic Speech-To-Text model and click on `Transcribe`.

+>NOTE: The application will alway consider the last uploaded file.

->NOTE: It will take about 15-20 Min to transcribe the `earnings-call-test-data.flac` audio file be patient.
+>NOTE: It will take about 15-20 Min to transcribe the `earnings-call-test-data.flac` audio file.<br> Please be patient.

 ![](doc/source/images/transcribestep1b.gif)